waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 ### <a name="titles-headings-caps"></a>Capitalization of titles and headings
 Use *sentence-style capitalization* for most titles and headings, including article, chapter, table, figure, and example titles, as well as section and procedure headings.
 One exception is book titles, which use *title-style capitalization*.

-For capitalization guidelines, see [Capitalization].
+For capitalization guidelines, see [Capitalization](a-l-style-guidelines.md#capitalization).

 ### <a name="titles-headings-articles"></a>Article titles and headings
 This section provides guidelines for titles of articles and headings within articles.
 For capitalization guidelines, see [Capitalization of titles and headings](#titles-headings-caps).